Buy your essential oils here

 Fax: 703-991-4883+1 408 996 1010

-Oil Summary: Cassia is indigenous to China and Burma, and is sometimes called Chinese cinnamon or cinnamon bark.
+Cassia oil is indigenous to China and Burma, and is sometimes called Chinese cinnamon or cinnamon bark.
 Cassia oil is considered a ‘hot’ oil, (hotter still, but sweeter than cinnamon essential oil), making it especially good for immune boosting and detoxification.
 The genus of Cassia is cinnamomum cassia, and even though it sometimes acts as a substitute for cinnamon, its uses go far beyond the culinary.
 Its aromas are strong, spicy, woody, and balsamic, the liquid itself presenting as a medium thick, yellow-amber to reddish-brown liquid.

 Botanical Name: Cinnamomum Cassia